0xDones/tfgen/README.md

 }
 ```

-`default_remote_states` and `extra_remote_states` also work in a similar way but they just hold keys (the varitions of what reference to a remote state might look like make it hard to fully make a dictionary of the whole thing) but in your template someplace you can say things like this (`UsesRemoteState` is another convenience function that checks the union of the two lists) and define as many as you need:
+`default_remote_states` and `extra_remote_states` also work in a similar way but they just hold keys (the varitions of what reference to a remote state might look like make it hard to fully utilize a dictionary for the whole thing like with providers and remote states) but in your template someplace you can say things like this (`UsesRemoteState` is another convenience function that checks the union of the two lists) and define as many as you need:

 ```hcl
 {{- if .Deps.UsesRemoteState "my_project" }}{{ "\n" }}